First published 2017 Since this interview, Paolo has a brilliant new website! Just click his name above or his pic below

 Maybe that's the secret, caring about your subject.
 Paolo clearly cares about his subjects, and is respected immensely by his peers and the music industry alike.
 It is well documented that Paolo had a very hard start in life.
 He covers this very disturbing time in 2 of his book's : 'But We All Shine On' and 'The Looked After Kid' I got the chance to ask Paolo a few questions recently....

-pp - Do you have a rigid routine when writing?
-Or can you go with the flow?
+Hi Paolo, firstly, is writing a discipline?
+That is, do you have a rigid routine when your working, or can you go with the flow?

 I have a routine.
 It's important you work rather than waiting for something to happen.
 It doesn't work that way.
 The more you work, the better you become.